CharlieandDavid/redcap-external-modules/docs/querying.md

 add($sql[, $parameters]) | Adds any SQL to the query with an optional array of parameters addInClause($column_name, $parameters) | Adds a SQL `IN` clause for the specified column and list of parameters.
 An `OR IS NULL` clause is also added if any parameter in the list is `null`.
 This is simply a convenience method to cover the most common use cases.
-More complex `IN` clauses can still be built manually using `add()`. execute() | Executes the SQL and parameters that have been added, and returns the standard [mysqli_result](https://www.php.net/manual/en/class.mysqli-result.php) object. getStatement() | Returns the statement object used to allow access to `affected_rows` and other advanced functionality.
+More complex `IN` clauses can still be built manually using `add()`. execute() | Executes the SQL and parameters that have been added, and returns the standard [mysqli_result](https://www.php.net/manual/en/class.mysqli-result.php) object.

 ### Differences With & Without Parameters
 Queries with parameters have a couple of behavioral differences from queries with an empty parameter array specified.
 This is due to MySQLi historical quirks.
 The differences are as follows: